 With the help of these models, marketers are able to identify channels and tactics that drive more conversions and revenue, driving higher ROI for the business.

 The following are some of the main reasons why attribution modeling is important.

-There are different types of attribution models available for marketers, and we will dive into each in the coming sections.
+There are different types of attribution model available for marketers, and we will dive into each in the coming sections.

 Before delving into how some of the most popular attribution models work, it’s worth understanding the mechanics of attribution modeling.
 A general categorization of attribution models would include two types.
 They are -